Stunning Waterfalls in the Gold Coast Hinterland

 Purling Brook Falls

 The 100-metre high Purling Brook Falls Springbrook National Park plunges with a massive torrent of water into the deep canyon below.
-This horsetail type fall is renowned as being the jewel of Springbrook National Park.
+This horsetail type fall is known as the jewel of Springbrook National Park.

-It is worthwhile descending to the base of the falls to look up at the wonder of these towering falls.
-Here you will find a suspension bridge across Purling Brook with surrounding lush green tree ferns.
+I think the hike to the base of the falls is worth all the hard work.
+Looking up at the sheer cliffs of these towering falls is awe inducing.
+There is also a suspension bridge across Purling Brook with surrounding lush green tree ferns.
+It’s a favourite spot of photographers.

 Where: 40-kilometre drive from the Gold Coast on Springbrook Road or 105-kilometres from Brisbane.

 Difficulty: Easy to moderate, there is a short walk of 100-metres to the lookout to observe the waterfall, a more challenging 4-kilometre circuit hike, or the 6-kilometre Warringa Pool hike.
-There are some sections of stairs and steep ascents or descents.
+There are some sections of stairs.

 Road access: Two car parks are available to access Purling Brook Falls.
-The Main Car Park at the end of Forestry Road, or the Settlement Day Use Area at 35 Carricks Road, Springbrook.
+The Main Car Park at the end of Forestry Road, or if that’s full the Settlement Day Use Area at 35 Carricks Road.

 Natural Bridge